Joan Dean, (816) 235-2555, firstname.lastname@example.org

 Comprehensive Examination Guidelines

-For students whose co-discipline is English, a single three-hour written examination will be designed in consultation with the coordinating discipline.
+For students whose co-discipline is English, an examination covering one of the areas described above in “The General Area Examination” will be designed in consultation with the coordinating discipline.

 Doctoral Dissertation Requirement